poiyomi/PoiyomiDocs/docs/color-and-normals/color-adjust.md

 <ReactVideo src='/vid/color-and-normals/ColorAdjustDemo.webm'/>
 <em>Demonstration of the Color Adjust feature on this Avatar's Suit.
 Watch how the Saturation, Brightness, and Gamma, can influence how shifting the Hue will look.</em>

+## Bake Color Adjust

+This option can bake the currently-set color adjustments into a new texture and reset the color adjust settings.
+The original texture is not modified, but rather a separate texture is created to served as a baseline color adjustment profile.

+In order to Bake a texture (and enable this button), you must first adjust any of the sliders in Color Adjust.

 ## Mask

 - `Type`: <PropertyIcon name="texture" />**Data** Texture (`sRGB = OFF`)